 Awards are made to individuals or groups of undergraduate, postgraduate taught or postgraduate research students who have proposed innovative projects, activities or events that promote gender equality in STEM.

-Women in Science Scholarships
+Women in STEM Scholarships